tumagonx/nwjs_docs_old/Window.md

 ### open(url[, options])

 Open a new window and load `url` in it, you can specify extra `options` with the window.
 All window subfields in [[Manifest format]] can be used.
 Since v0.4.0, a boolean field `new-instance` can be used to start a new Node instance (webkit process).
-Since v0.9.0, `inject-js-start` and `inject-js-end` field can be used to inject a javascript file, see [[Manifest format]] .
+Since v0.9.0 and 0.8.5, `inject-js-start` and `inject-js-end` field can be used to inject a javascript file, see [[Manifest format]] .

 Since v0.7.3 the opened window is not focused by default.
 It's a result of unifying behavior across platforms.
 If you want it to be focused by default, you can set `focus` to `true` in `options`.